centrapay/centrapay-docs/content/guides/merchant-integration-barcode-flow.md

 ## Quick Pay Flow

-Quick Pay is used to immediately confirm the payment without requiring Patron approval.
+Quick Pay is used to immediately confirm the payment without requiring patron approval.

-The Patron’s barcode must be linked to an asset type that allows Quick Pay in order to use this flow.
+The patron’s barcode must be linked to an asset type that allows Quick Pay in order to use this flow.
 See [Asset Types](https://docs.centrapay.com/api/asset-types) for the list of asset types that support Quick Pay.

 ```mermaid
 sequenceDiagram